 Temperance, gifted with something she refers to as, "her other sight", quickly begins to realize her brother is no longer the man she had grown up with.
 Unable to reconcile this situation and unwilling to jeopardize the lives of herself or her family, Temperance devises a plan.
 Aremis, with few options available to him, is forced to leave his home in the hope of finding answers within the larger city of London.

-There on the shadowy back streets of the cities east end, he finds himself at the heart of an ancient curse.
-Drawn into playing a deadly game of cat-and-mouse with a beautiful female stranger, he quickly discovers that she may be the only one who can explain the strange events which have besieged him.
-Haunted by nightmares and conflicting moral issues, he is propelled towards an unbelievable confrontation, one that will find him at the centre of the most horrific string of murders in London's history.
+It is there, on the shadowy back streets of the city's unsavoury east end, haunted by vivid night terrors that blur the line between that of reality and fantasy, he finds himself afflicted by what appears to be an ancient curse.
+As he tries to come to terms with this horrific situation, he is suddenly drawn into playing a deadly game of cat-and-mouse with a beautiful female stranger.
+As the bloody game unfolds, it quickly becomes evident that this deadly woman may be the only one who can explain the horrors that have besieged him.
+With the entire community in danger, and time running out, Aremis is propelled towards an inconceivable confrontation, one of which will find him at the centre of the most horrific string of murders in London's history.

 In large "trade" size paperback,